-Text of notification: Wait days before diverting functioning surface water intakes from the treated aquatic site to use s drinking water, irrigation, or sprays, unless water at functioning drinking water intakes is te ted at least 3 days after application and is demonstrated by assay to contain not more than 7 ppb 2,4-D (100 ppb for irrigation or sprays).
-Application Date: Time:
+Text of notification: Wait 7 days before diverting functioning surface water intakes from t he treated aquatic site to use as drinking water, irrigation, or sprays, unless water at function ing drinking water intakes is tested at least 3 days after application and is demonstrated by as ssay to contain not more than 70 ppb 2,4-D (100 ppb for irrigation or sprays). - Application Date: Time: D. Following each application of this product tracted water must not be used for dripking a watar

 - D. Following each application of this product, treated water must not be used for drinking water unless one of the following restrictions has been observed: - i.
 A setback distance from functional water intake(s) of greater than or equal to 600 ft was used for the application, or, - ii.
 A waiting period of at least 7 days from the time of application has elapsed, or, - iii.
 An approved assay indicates that the 2,4-D concentration is 70 ppb (0.07 ppm) or less at the water intake.
 Sampling for drinking water analysis should occur no sooner than 3 days after 2,4-D application.
-Analysis of samples must be completed by a laboratory that is certified under the Safe Drinking Water Act to perform drinking water analysis using a currently approved version of analytical Method Number 515, 555, other methods for 2,4-D as may be listed in Title 40 CFR, Part 141.24, or Method Number 4015 (immunoassay of 2,4-D) from U.S. EPA Test Methods for Evaluating Solid Waste SW-846.

-- E. Note: Existing potable water intakes that are no longer in use, such as those replaced by a connection to a municipal water system or a potable water well, are not considered to be functioning potable water intakes. - F. Drinking water setback distances do not apply to terrestrial applications of 2,4-D adjacent to water bodies with potable water intakes. - 3.
+Analysis of samples must be completed by a laboratory that is certified under the Safe Drinking Water Act to perform drinking water analysis using a currently approved version of analytical Method Number 515, 555, other methods for 2,4-D as may be listed in Title 40 CFR, Part 141.24, or Method Number 4015 (immunoassay of 2,4-D) from U.S. EPA Test Methods for Evaluating Solid Waste SW-846. - E. Note: Existing potable water intakes that are no longer in use, such as those replaced by a connection to a municipal water system or a potable water well, are not considered to be functioning potable water intakes. - F. Drinking water setback distances do not apply to terrestrial applications of 2,4-D adjacent to water bodies with potable water intakes. - 3.
 Except as stated above, there are no restrictions on using water from treated areas for swimming, fishing, watering livestock or domestic purposes.